taehwaru/Single-Finger-Gripper-for-Scooping-Object/README.md

 ### Before running the code
 Modify GRIPPER/Spatula.py as follows.

-(1) Define the variables SN_M1, SN_M2 using the serial numbers aforementioned.
+(1) Define the variables SN_M1, SN_M2 using the serial numbers of each odrive.
 ```bash
 SN_M1 = '383F34723539'
 SN_M2 = '00E848E15413'